sympy/sympy/doc/src/modules/polys/basics.rst

 Polynomials
 -----------

-Given a family `(x_i)` of symbols, or other suitable objects, expressions derived from them by repeated addition, subtraction and multiplication are called *polynomial expressions in the generators* `x_i`.
+Given a family `(x_i)` of symbols, or other suitable objects, including numbers, expressions derived from them by repeated addition, subtraction and multiplication are called *polynomial expressions in the generators* `x_i`.